openshift/certman-operator/README.md

 1. Let’s Encrypt will issue certificates once challenge has been successfully completed.
 Certman will then delete the challenge subdomain as it is no longer required.
 1. Certificates are then stored in a secret on the management cluster.
 Hive watchs for this secret.
 1. Once the secret contains a valid certificates for the cluster, Hive will sync the secrets over to the OpenShift Dedicated cluster using a [SyncSet](https://github.com/openshift/hive/blob/master/docs/syncset.md).
 1. Certman operator will reconcile all CertificateRequest every 10 minutes by default.
 During this reconciliation loop, certman will check for the validity of the existing certificates.
-As the certificates expiry nears 45 days, they will be renewed and the secret will be updated.
-Renewing certificates this early avoids getting email notifications about certificate expiry from Let’s Encrypt.
+As the certificates expiry nears 45 days, they will be reissued and the secret will be updated.
+Reissuing certificates this early avoids getting email notifications about certificate expiry from Let’s Encrypt.
-1. Updates to secrets on certificate renewal will trigger Hive controller’s reconciliation loop which will force a syncset of the new secret to the OpenShift Dedicated cluster.
+1. Updates to secrets on certificate reissuance will trigger Hive controller’s reconciliation loop which will force a syncset of the new secret to the OpenShift Dedicated cluster.
 OpenShift will detect that secret has changed and will apply the new certificates to the cluster.
 1. When a OpenShift Dedicated cluster is decommissioned, all valid certificates are first revoked and then the secret is deleted on the management cluster.
 Hive will then continue deleting other cluster resources.

 ## Limitations